-The change I want to make is: My desire to make this change is (rate on a scale My desire to make this change is (rate on a scale of 1-10): My confidence in making this change is (rate on a scale of 1-10): What would you need in order to raise this number by at least 1 point?
-Use your response to this question to assist in filling out the rest of this plan.
-The most important reasons why I want to make this change are: The strengths I bring to this change are: The (SMALL) steps I plan to take in changing are e: Specific Action When
+The change I want to make is: My desire to make this change is (rate on a scale e of 1-10): My confidence in making this change is (rate on a scale of 1-10): What would you need in order to raise the response to this question to assist in filling The most important reasons why I want to make this change are: The strengths I bring to this change are: The (SMALL) steps I plan to take in changing are e: Specific Action When

-Person Possible ways to help Some things that could interfere with mv plan are: Possible obstacles How to (KINDLY) respond will know that my plan is working wl hen I see these results: This fall that the plant is the fitting the Ten i eee meee recane. low is your confidence now?
-Speak with a counsellor, occupational therapist, friend, etc., about our remaining concerns and add the em to/revise your Personal Plan.
+The ways other people can help me are: Person Possible ways to help Some things that could interfere with my plan are: Possible obstacles How to (KINDLY) respond I will know that my plan is working when I see these results: How is your confidence now?
+Speak with a counsellor, occupational therapist, friend, etc., about your remaining concerns and add them to/revise your Personal Plan.